Could Navy be the newest color name to capture parents’ imagination?

-Back in the day, this word referred to a fleet of ships, from the Latin navis, ship.
+Back in the day, the word referred to a fleet of ships, from the Latin navis, ship.
 Navis gives us navigate and navigator, too.
 Eventually, the term was applied to a nation’s ships and personnel and sea power, in the broadest sense.

-So that makes this name thoroughly nautical.
+So that makes the baby name Navy thoroughly nautical.

 Some color names filtered into use as surnames.
 That’s true for Green and Pink and White and Brown, but even some you might not expect, like Scarlett.
 Add in foreign color names, and the number skyrockets.
 Many of those surnames made their way into general use as given names, at least some of the time.